kiwi0fruit/knitty/docs/knitty.md

 # %%
-Markdown(stex.pre(f'''
+def md(s): return Markdown(s.replace('ˎ', '$'))

+md(f'''

 Another markdown text.
 Now with SugarTeX formula: ˎα^˱{math.pi:1.3f}˲ˎ.
-It works because of the `Markdown` display option and `sugartex` Pandoc filter.
-Acually `stex.pre` is redundant here but it is needed when the text is imported or read from somewhere instead of being written in the same document.
+It works because of the `Markdown()` display option and SugarTeX Pandoc filter in the Pandoctools profile.
+Acually `replace()` is redundant here but it is needed when the text is imported or read from somewhere instead of being written in the same document.

-'''))
+''')
 ````